-Respondents were asked to report planned expenditure, and a coarse measure of expenditure on durables but were not asked directly about debt.
-Since some individuals might consider consumption in the form of debt repayment rather than saving, we estimate the iMPC regressions dropping all individuals with a positive debt in January 2024 (55% of the original sample).
-Table 4 shows that the year coefficients barely changed.
-Since the estimated iMPC is quite similar in the two specifications, we assume that respondents allocate the hypothetical lottery win between consumption and saving rather than debt repayment.
+Respondents were asked to report planned expenditure, and a coarse measure of expenditure on durables, but were not asked directly about possible use of the prize through debt repayment.
+Since some individuals might consider consumption in the form of debt repayment rather than saving, we estimate the iMPC regressions dropping all individuals with a positive debt in January 2024 (55% of the original sample).12 Table 4 shows that the year coefficients barely changed.
+Since the estimated iMPC is quite similar in the two specifications, we assume that respondents allocate the hypothetical lottery win between consumption and saving rather than debt repayment.13